Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 Psychologists have discovered that we all have a strong urge to be consistent.
 Once we make a decision or perform an action, we have the tendency to stick by that decision in all our future actions.
 This is known as a “decision heuristic:” a mental shortcut for making decisions.

 Asking your visitors to take the first step is always the hardest.
 But if they just take that one step, all the next steps will become much easier.
-That’s because they are building up mental momentum.
+That’s because they’re building up mental momentum.

-Making that first step really easy for prospects to take gets the ball rolling.
+Making that first step easy for prospects to take gets the ball rolling.
 Then, you can get them to take a more difficult action.
-Kind of like a domino effect, you have to apply a bit of force to knock down the first domino but after that, all the other dominos fall down effortlessly.
+Like a domino effect, you have to apply a bit of force to knock down the first domino, but all the other dominos fall effortlessly.

 Smart marketers understand this principle and put it to use in their optin forms by asking for an easy action first (press a button) before asking for a more difficult action (submitting their email address).
 This is called a 2-step opt-in.